apace100/origins-docs/docs/types/power_types/action_on_land.md

     }
 }
 ```

-If a player with this power has been falling for more than 4 blocks, it'll run a `/fill` command below the player, replacing a 3x3 area of grass blocks with air.
+This example will execute an [Execute Command (Entity Action Type)](../entity_action_types/execute_command.md) that will then execute a `/fill` command that will replace a 3x3 area of Grass Blocks with Air underneath the entity's feet if the entity in question has been falling for 4 or more blocks.